Diploma, degree and graduate programs

 English language proficiency

-All applicants for whom English is a foreign language must provide proof of language proficiency or graduate from one of the authorized Georgian College partner school pathway programs, please see list below.
-Please read the English language proficiency requirements, Section 2.5
+All applicants for whom English is a foreign language must provide proof of English language proficiency or proof of graduation from one of the authorized Georgian College partner school pathway programs.
+Applicants should complete:

-- Must have completed four full years of study at the secondary school level in English in a country where English is a primary language
+- Three full years of study at the secondary school level in English in a country where English is a primary language (four years are required for the Bachelor of Science in Nursing (BScN) and Pharmacy Technician programs)

-- Must have completed one full year of study in an accredited postsecondary program in English in a country where English is a primary language
+- One full year of study in an accredited postsecondary program in English in a country where English is a primary language (not applicable to Pharmacy Technician)

-- Graduation from Georgian College’s English for Academic Purposes Level 4 program with a GPA of 60 per cent or higher for admission to Georgian’s diploma and certificate programs; a GPA of 75 per cent or higher for admission into Georgian’s degree programs; a GPA of 80 per cent or higher for admission into Georgian’s graduate certificate programs (not applicable to BScN or Pharmacy Technician)
+- Georgian College English for Academic Purposes Level 4 program with a GPA of 60 per cent or higher for admission to Georgian’s diploma and certificate programs; a GPA of 75 percent or higher for admission into Georgian’s degree programs; a GPA of 80 per cent or higher for admission into Georgian’s graduate certificate programs (not applicable to BScN or Pharmacy Technician)

-If an applicant does not meet any of the above criteria, he or she will be required to submit an acceptable English language proficiency test with the appropriate score.
-Acceptable language tests include:
+If an applicant does not meet any of the above criteria, he or she will be required to submit an acceptable English language proficiency test with the appropriate score:

-- International English Language Testing Service (IELTS) – overall 6.0 for diploma and certificate programs; overall 6.5 for degree, graduate certificate programs and Pharmacy Technician; BScN requires 7.0
+- International English Language Testing Service (IELTS Academic) – overall 6.0 for diploma and certificate programs; overall 6.5 for degree, graduate certificate programs and Pharmacy Technician; BScN requires 7.0

 International education equivalency guidelines

-- Applicants are urged to apply as early as possible to ensure there is sufficient time to obtain a student permit.
+- Applicants are urged to apply as early as possible to ensure there is sufficient time to obtain a student permit: May 1 for September, Oct.
+1 for January and March 1 for May.
+After these dates, it’s first come, first served.

-- Please ensure that you include the $100 CAD processing fee with your application.
-We are unable to process applications that do not include the processing fee.
-This fee does not apply to EAP/English language studies programs.
+- Please ensure that you include the $100 CAD application fee.
+We are unable to process applications that do not include the fee.

-- If it’s over one year ago that you have applied to Georgian, you must complete a new application form and pay the $100 processing fee.
+- If it’s been more than one year since you first applied to Georgian, you must complete a new application form and pay the $100 application fee.
 You do not need to submit academic documents.
 We will request additional documents, if required.

 - Original or certified copies of English language test scores, academic records and any other documentation may be scanned and sent by email along with your application.
 High resolution scans are required.
 Original or certified paper copies are not required unless requested as part of the admissions process.